AlejandroCasanova2000/DiscordBot/README.md

 ## Coming Soon...
 * Make the bot to be able to add YT playlist to Queue.
+* Make the bot to be able to add Spotify songs/playlists to Queue.
 * If you want more features pls tell me and help to make this bot better!